-In 1843, the New Zealand Company’s Nelson settlement was rocked by the revolt of its emigrant labourers, whose ‘combinations’, petitions, public meetings, strikes, go-slows, work refusal, violence and armed revolt had a significant impact on the development of Nelson.
+In 1843, the New Zealand Company’s Nelson settlement was rocked by the revolt of its working-class emigrants, whose ‘combinations’, petitions, public meetings, strikes, go-slows, work refusal, violence and armed revolt had a significant impact on its development.
 Yet much of the existing literature simply lists the men as ‘labourers’ – a faceless mass whose collective agency is inferred but given little political weight, or dismissed as relatively peaceful.

 Click below to find out more about this latest work and to view a full bibliography of Jared’s books, articles and public talks.